david-istvan/cas-faq/README.md

 ##### Q: What is the Graduate Student Handbook?
 The Graduate Student Handbook is an all-in-one guide to helpful information for graduate students and other researchers in the Department.
 It includes department-specific and general information.
 It is available here: https://www.eng.mcmaster.ca/app/uploads/2024/08/2024-25_CAS_GradHandbook_Useful_Info_Updated.pdf.

+**TODO: explain that the grad handbook is binding/contractual**

+**TODO: Regarding the Q&A below, it is unclear which of these answers are relevant to which of the degrees (SE/CS, masters/PhD)**

 ## Supervisory meetings